nasser-gamal/readme-example/README.md

-# NX NestJS LinodeSDK Module
+# NX NestJS Linode Module

 This package provides a service to interact with Linode Object Storage using the AWS SDK.
 It includes methods for creating, listing, and deleting buckets and objects, as well as other utility functions.